MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 <a name="Overview"></a>
 ## Overview ##

-In Part 4 of Operation Remote Resupply, you used [Visual Studio Mobile Center](https://www.visualstudio.com/vs/mobile-center/ "Visual Studio Mobile Center") to automate the process of building and distributing apps, triggered by commits to a source-code repository.
+In Part 4 of Operation Remote Resupply, you used [Visual Studio Mobile Center](https://www.visualstudio.com/vs/mobile-center/ "Visual Studio Mobile Center") to automate the process of building and distributing apps, triggered by commits to GitHub.
 Although a simple "load test" was performed during this process, automated UI acceptance testing is not currently part of the lifecycle.

 In Part 6, you will build on what you did in Part 4 by using the [Xamarin.UITest](https://developer.xamarin.com/guides/testcloud/uitest/) framework and the [Xamarin Test Recorder](https://developer.xamarin.com/guides/testcloud/testrecorder/) to add automated UI tests to the Android version of the Drone Lander app.
 Once the tests are written, you will submit them to Visual Studio Mobile Center so they're executed automatically every time the app is built.
 Xamarin.UITest is based on the open-source [Calabash](http://calaba.sh/) framework and features tight integration with Xamarin.Forms, Xamarin.iOS, and Xamarin.Android projects.
 It exposes a rich API allowing you to simulate button clicks, gestures, and other input, include assertions in your tests, take screen shots, and more.
 It can even be used with iOS and Android projects written in other languages, including Objective-C, Swift, and Java.